QRcode

 It's a shame we can't have a complete original bike anymore.
 It's a detail, but high quality service is also that!

-On the other hand, we find design flaws incomprehensible (even inexcusable).
-Especially on the part of a manufacturer who claims to be top-of-the-range, especially when these are design regressions.
-That is to say, when RIESE & MÜLLER has been able to do things correctly in the past, but no longer does.
-Mention is made here of the overly high hanging of the rear luggage rack and the lateral flanges which are very easily deformed; as explained earlier on this page.
+On the other hand, it is a shame that a manufacturer that claims to be high-end like RIESE & MÜLLER falls into design regression.
+That is to say when they knew how to do it correctly in the past, but they no longer do it.
+Mention is made here of the hanging of the rear panniers too high and the sides of the rear luggage rack which are very easily deformed; as explained earlier on this page.